lcroberts/CSC490Project/README.md

 ## Adding Backend Functionality

 The backend files are scattered across various directories.
 Anything database related such as migrations is in the `database` directory.
 Models and controllers are inside of the `app` directory.
 Those are the main directories you will need to know about.
 Any file can be added using `php artisan make`.
 For the most part you can leave the generated file as is, though for models I strongly advise removing the fact that it extends `Model`.
 This is related to eloquent, which is Laravel's ORM.
 While it might be useful in simple cases I have a feeling that as the project goes on and we encounter more difficult use cases it will become a hindrance.
 So I recommend just writing SQL and ignoring eloquent.

+## Example Model, Controller, and Migration

+If you wish to see an example model, see `app/Models/ExampleModel.php`.

+If you wish to see an example controller see `app/Http/Controllers/ExampleModelController.php`.

+If you wish to see an example migration see `database/migrations/2025_01_25_144738_create_example_models_table.php`.

+### Adding A New Model

+A model is a class that represents a data object.
+In our case it might be something like a note.
+The model class is also where any database calls should be written.
+To make a model you can run `php artisan make:model`.
+This will pull up a few prompts, the first of which will be the name.
+The second prompt will be a drop down to select additional resources to create.
+If a database table does not already exist for the data object you will want to move to `Migration` and hit space to select it.
+If you are going to be creating routes to update or modify it you will likely want to create a `Resource Controller` as well.
+If you are unsure you can skip the resource controller for now and add it later if needed.
+Once the model is created remove the `extends Model`.
+See the example model for examples on how to do things.

+### Adding a Migration

+If you need to add a database migration to add or modify a database table you can do so with the following command: `php artisan make:migration`.
+See the example migration to see examples of how to create a table.
+Also please do not modify a migration once it is merged into dev.
+If you need to modify a table create a new migration that modifies a table.

+### Adding a Controller

+If you need to add a controller you can run `php artisan make:controller`.
+The example controller has some quick example methods.

+## Adding Routes

+There is a commented out block in `routes/web.php` with some examples of how to make routes.